tempestphp/tempest-testing/CONTRIBUTING.md

 ### For failure messages

-Failure message should always start with a lowercase letter.
-They should be written in the past tense:
+- Failure message should always start with a lowercase letter.
+- They should be written in the past tense

 ```php
 "$actual was not expected $expected";